devshareacademy/phaser-3-typescript-games-and-examples/examples/3.80/arcade-physics-conveyor-belt/README.md

 Contains example code of how you can use the built in Phaser 3 Arcade Physics Engine to create a conveyor belt like game object that will move objects automatically, and modify their speed when the objects are moving.

-You can see a live demo of the example here: [Phaser 3 Arcade Physics Conveyor Belt Demo](https://devshareacademy.github.io/phaser-3-typescript-games-and-examples/examples/arcade-physics-conveyor-belt/index.html)
+You can see a live demo of the example here: <a href="https://devshareacademy.github.io/phaser-3-typescript-games-and-examples/examples/arcade-physics-conveyor-belt/index.html" target="_blank">Phaser 3 Arcade Physics Conveyor Belt Demo</a>

 ![Example](https://devshareacademy.github.io/cdn/images/documentation/examples/arcade-physics-conveyor-belt/example.gif?raw=true)